|

 creating the feel of a small and tight but

 sprawling urban yard.
-However, shunting
+However, shunting layouts need not

-be enormous too, if for example they incorporate
+if for example they incorporate large

-large classificiation yards.
+classificiation yards.

 |